cambodiainsightinfo/cambodiainsight/src/content/blog/2025-08-05-what-are-the-international-laws-that-thailand-has-violated-in-the-recent-cambodia-thailand-conflict.md

 ![](/image.jpeg)

 The recent military conflict between Cambodia and Thailand marked one of the most alarming episodes of cross-border aggression in recent Southeast Asian history.
 What began as a border skirmish quickly escalated into a series of serious breaches of international humanitarian law by Thai military forces.
-These actions have left a deep wound on Cambodian soil — both physically, emotionally, and spiritually — and demand scrutiny under global legal standards.
+These actions have left a deep wound on Cambodian soil — physically, emotionally, and spiritually — and demand scrutiny under global legal standards.

 The following is a detailed account of the key violations committed by Thailand during this conflict and the severe consequences that followed: